cybernetics-io/redcar/doc/PRFAQ.md

 attention can focus on the current business logic.
-Redcar has helped us do this well, and its performance is good enough to give us a lot in service asynchronous transformation and technology evolution surprise" said Miguel, head of infrastructure at Tick-io.
+Redcar has helped us do this well, and its performance is good enough to give us a lot in service asynchronous transformation and technology evolution surprise" said Miguel, head of infrastructure at Tick co., ltd.

 ##
 ### FAQ
+###

-Q: Who are the users of Redcar?
+> Who are the users of Redcar?

-A:
+* Redcar For R&D engineers, it provides users with the asynchronous capability between services and continuously improves the overall performance of the application.
+If you have such a demand, you can use this product as a solution.
+###

+###
-Q: Which scenarios are suitable for Redcar?
+> Which scenarios are suitable for Redcar?

-A:
+* Redcar can be used in cross-cloud event routing, IoT device monitoring, service discovery and other related fields.
+###

+###
-Q: What are the competing products in the industry?
+> What are the competing products in the industry?

-A:
+* Amazon EventBridge Event Bus, Azure Event Hubs and Google Cloud Pub/Sub.
+###

+###
-Q: What is the difference between Redcar and message queue?
+> What is the difference between Redcar and Message Queue?

-A:
+* Message queues deal with static messages, while Redcar is geared towards dynamic events.
+This is the essential difference between them.
+So their application scenarios are different.
+###

+###
-Q: How to ensure the reliability of events?
+> How to ensure the reliability of events?

-A:
+* Redcar possesses transaction processing and persistence capabilities.
+###

+###
-Q: Which access methods are currently supported?
+> Which access methods are currently supported?
-A:

-Q:
+* Redcar use gPRC to open interfaces to users and support multiple development languages to access.
+###